CHLEELAVARDHAN/MOODIFY/README.md

-#  Moodify Telugu – Mood-Based Music Player 🎶
+#  Moodify – Mood Based Music Player 🎶

 Moodify is an AI-powered desktop application that detects your **facial expression** using your webcam and plays **matching Telugu songs** based on your mood in real-time.
 It’s built with OpenCV, Deep Learning, and Python magic! 💻🎧